 CBS Sports Spectacular

-Rod Taylor played tennis in this star-studded segment with a dose
+Rod Taylor was one of the celebrity tennis players in this star-studded segment

 Next, Pancho Gonzalez teamed